luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.editors-com/install/AMERP amxeditor_Installation.md

 They are included without region.

-These Cities must be included applying Pack-In and import sql Query provided.
+These Cities must be included applying Pack-In and import sql Query provided, use SQLDeveloper for Oracle.
-- Using 'AMERPSOFT World Demography.zip'.
-Pack-IN City Changes.
+- Verify 'AMERPSOFT World Demography.zip' Pack-IN City Changes is applied.
 - Import Cities using provided Query.

 Additional columns were added to c_city Table, such as Name2, Latitude, Longitude, Population.